Mitch Austin

-Mitchell Gregory Reginald Austin (born 3 April 1991) is an Australian semi-professional soccer player who plays as a winger for North West Counties League Division One North side Daisy Hill.
+Mitchell Gregory Reginald Austin (born 3 April 1991) is an Australian content creator and former professional soccer player who played as a winger.

 Born in England to an Australian father, Austin began his senior career at Stalybridge Celtic in 2010.
 Three years later, he joined Cambridge United and, after loans to Lincoln City, Brackley Town and Southport in 2014, Austin moved to Australian side Central Coast Mariners in 2015.
 He remained in Australia for four more years, playing at Melbourne Victory, Newcastle Jets and Sydney FC.
 In 2019 Austin moved to Scotland, playing one year for Partick Thistle.

 Early life

 Mitch Austin was born in Rochdale, Greater Manchester on 3 April 1991.
 He has a twin sister named Brittany.
 His father is the Australian rugby league, and rugby union footballer Greg Austin.
 He left England at the age of eight when his father retired from playing professional rugby and moved the family back to Australia.